Ready for Recovery?

 At Harmony Hills, we help you understand your insurance coverage as well as private payment options.
 We walk you through a comprehensive overview of your insurance benefits to make treatment accessible and stress-free in terms of cost.

 In the section below, we have assembled the most frequently asked questions that people have about paying for mental health treatment options.
-If you would like to speak with an intake specialist now, you can contact us online or by calling 855.494.0357.
+If you would like to speak with an intake specialist now about the admissions process, you can contact us online or by calling 855.494.0357.

 Does Insurance Cover Mental Health Treatment?